atomisthq/docs/docs/user-guide/spring-agent.md

 </dependency>
 ```

-As the agent is not available from Maven Central adding the following Maven repository is requried too:
+Because the agent is not available from Maven Central you must add the following Maven repository:

 ```xml
 <repositories>